 Domenico Tullo is a doctoral student in the Human Development Psychology program at McGill University.
 His research is centered on cognitive development and attentional capabilities across all stages of development (childhood, adolescence, adulthood).

-Over the past two years, Dr. Armando Bertone and I have been collaborating with three schools in Quebec to train attention in students with a learning disability.
-Each of these schools provide specialized services to children and adolescents with developmental disabilities (i.e. autism, ADHD, low levels of intelligence).
-These disabilities result in a learning disabilities, and/or cognitive, social, and other behavioral difficulties.
+Over the past two years, Dr. Armando Bertone and I have been collaborating with three schools in Quebec to train attention in students with learning difficulties.
+Each of these schools provide specialized services to children and adolescents with developmental challenges.

 NeuroTracker and Attention